jerry0519-nycu/202509-ML-FinTech/xxxx_NAME/7006_Vick/README.md

 - Programming and machine learning applications

 ## Research Interests
 My main research interest is applying **AI methods to visualization analysis in trading**.
-I believe that combining AI with financial analytics can provide valuable insights for decision-making.

-In addition, I am also open to exploring how **machine learning can be applied to other domains**, and I look forward to learning new perspectives from this course.
+I am also eager to explore how **machine learning can be applied to other domains**, and I look forward to learning new perspectives from this course.

 ## Goals
 - **Short-term goal**: Strengthen my expertise in AI and machine learning, and expand my knowledge of their applications in different fields.